Carpk/coffee_app/README.md

 ### Conclusion

 Starting this project, I never wanted there to be a user sign up.
 But after seeing all the data, and how some submissions should allow the creator to be able delete them, I will have to have a user sign up.
-But I will also use twitter Oath, which might prompt for a tweet given a rating of 5 on a particular bean review.
+But I will also use twitter OAuth, which might prompt for a tweet given a rating of 5 on a particular bean review.